 - To make a gift online by credit card, use the portal below.

-- To make a gift by check, please review this gift information and add the proper memo to your check (made out to "URJ Camp Harlam").
+- To make a gift by check please review this pledge/gift card, insert the relevant information, and enclose and send the card with your check (made out to "URJ Camp Harlam").
 This will ensure that your gift is directed according to your wishes.

 - If you have any questions, please contact Harlam's Development Director, Judith Friedman (610-668-0423, Ext.
 1035)